simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 5. **Run the pulled Docker image on the ECS instance with internal IP binding**:

-    - Ensure the Docker container binds to the specific internal IPs associated with each ENI for proper traffic routing:
+    - On your ECS instance, run the Docker containers with multiple ports bound using the -p option:
       ```sh
       sudo docker run -d \
       -p 172.29.40.139:80:80 \